-- 5. The Site Crew: Secure an adult assistant Contest Manager, doorkeeper, ushers, box office personnel, stage manager, backstage crews and a minimum of two adult timekeepers.
+5. THE SITE CREW: Secure an adult assistant Contest Manager, doorkeeper, ushers, box office personnel, stage manager, backstage crews and a minimum of two adult timekeepers.
 More are probably needed to time the different elements.
 See the site crew job descriptions.
-Provide them with copies of these duties. - · A Contest Manager shall not serve as an official timekeeper. - A critic adjudicator shall not serve as timekeeper, present awards or assume any other contest responsibility. - Alternates from the participating schools may be used for site crew.
-However, they may not serve as adult timekeepers. - A minimum of two ADULT timekeepers shall time the set, performance time and strike.
-At least one timekeeper shall be placed in the auditorium. - The timekeepers should know the "Time Warning Procedures" established for the contest and these should be reviewed at each rehearsal and during the Directors Meeting. - The timekeepers shall be responsible only to the Contest Manager. - 6.
-Order Awards for Zone, District, Bi-District Area and Region: Obtain awards for two best performers, all-star cast, honorable mention all-star cast, and three advancing plays (except for Region level, see below) and the alternate.
-Awards for Region Contests are shipped to the Region Director. - (3) Advancing Play (2 ADVANCING PLAYS for Region) - Medals for the Advancing Companies (84 per level) (Gold) - Alternate Play (1 per level) - Medals for the Alternate Company (28 per level) (Silver) - 2 Best Performers (2 per level) (Gold) - All-Star Cast (8 per level) (Silver) - Honorable Mention All-Star Cast (8 per level) (Bronze) - Technical Awards (Local discretion.
+Provide them with copies of these duties.

+- A Contest Manager shall not serve as an official timekeeper. - A critic adjudicator shall not serve as timekeeper, present awards or assume any other contest responsibility. - Alternates from the participating schools may be used for site crew.
+However, they may not serve as adult timekeepers. - A minimum of two timekeepers shall time the set, performance time and strike. - The timekeepers should know the "Time Warning Procedures" established for the contest and these should be reviewed at each rehearsal and during the Directors Meeting. - The timekeepers shall be responsible only to the Contest Manager.

+6. ORDER AWARDS FOR ZONE, DISTRICT, BI-DISTRICT AREA AND REGION: Obtain awards for two best performers, all-star cast, honorable mention all-star cast, and three advancing plays (except for Region level, see below) and the alternate.
+Awards for Region Contests are shipped to the Region Director.

+- (3) Advancing Play (2 ADVANCING PLAYS for Region) - Medals for the Advancing Companies (84 per level) (Gold) - Alternate Play (1 per level) - Medals for the Alternate Company (28 per level) (Silver) - 2 Best Performers (2 per level) (Gold) - All-Star Cast (8 per level) (Silver) - Honorable Mention All-Star Cast (8 per level) (Bronze) - Technical Awards (Local discretion.
 The League encourages recognizing technical crew member(s).
 The State Meet awards one gold medal.
 These are not sent with the Regional packets.)